FoNDUE-HTR/Documentation/KRAKEN.md

 ketos train -i PATH/TO/model.mlmodel PATH/TO/*.xml
 ```

-It is recommended, when fine tuning a model, to use the `--resize add` command in case some characters would not be present in the original training
+It is recommended, when fine tuning a model, to use the `--resize add` command in case some characters would not be present in the original training.

 ```bash
 ketos train -i PATH/TO/model.mlmodel --resize add PATH/TO/*.xml